 - Kaiser Plans: Kaiser Permanente HMO (non-Medicare) and Kaiser Senior Advantage (a Medicare HMO)

-- UnitedHealthcare (UHC) Plans: UHC SignatureValue™ Flex HMO (non Medicare) and UnitedHealthcare Medicare Advantage (a Medicare HMO)
+- UnitedHealthcare (UHC) Plans: UHC Harmony Alliance HMO (non Medicare) and UnitedHealthcare Medicare Advantage (a Medicare HMO).
+Plan ends 12/31/2020.

-You must live in the HMO’s service area to enroll in that HMO.
-If you live outside of a Fund-sponsored HMO service area, the Indemnity PPO Medical Plan is the only option available to you.
+- Anthem Plans: Anthem HMO (non-Medicare), Anthem Senior Secure HMO (a Medicare HMO plan that ends 12/31/2020) and Anthem Medicare Preferred PPO (a new Medicare Advantage PPO Plan option starting 1/1/2021) You must live in the HMO’s service area to enroll in that HMO.
+If you live outside of a Fund-sponsored HMO service area, unless you and any dependents are all Medicare eligible, the Indemnity PPO Medical Plan is the only option available to you.
+If all in your family are Medicare eligible, you also have the option of enrolling in the new Anthem Medicare Preferred PPO.

 The Indemnity PPO Medical Plan